-Separately, the shift to telemedicine has variable psychosocial consequences: While some patients may feel relieved to not present to the clinic, others may feel socially isolated or abandoned by their health care providers in a time of great uncertainty while struggling to overcome the emotional turmoil inherently associated with a cancer diagnosis.
+A paradigm-shifting adaptation to department workflow is the increasing use of telemedicine.2 This transition has been absolutely instrumental in minimizing exposure for patients and health care workers alike while reducing workforce numbers.
+All the while, it is crucial that we ensure patients do not feel socially isolated or abandoned by their health care providers in a time of great uncertainty while already struggling to overcome the emotional turmoil inherently associated with a cancer diagnosis.

-Most certainly, we are here to fulfill our duty to patients across the world, for beyond being radiation oncologists, we will always be – first and foremost – physicians.
+As country physician Dr. William Victor Johnson said in Before the Age of Miracles, “No one can do better as there is no one else here.”4 Most certainly, we are here to fulfill our duty to patients across the world.
+Beyond being radiation oncologists, we will always be – first and foremost – physicians.

 Bajaj A. The Impact of COVID-19 on Radiation Oncology Department Workflow in the United States.
 Appl Rad Oncol.
 2020;9(2):6-7.